WayScience/CytoSnake/README.md

 ## Workflows

 CytoSnake workflows are the main instructions on how your data is going be processed.
-Each workflow comes with it's appropriate configuration file.
+Each workflow comes with its appropriate configuration file.

 Here is an example below: